colespen/gmail-power-cli/README.md

 **🚧 WIP - Work in Progress**

-A command-line interface for Gmail that integrates with AI assistants through MCP servers.
+A command-line interface for Gmail that integrates with various LLM's through MCP servers.

 CLI example:
 ![CLI Example](./docs/CLI-screengrab-ex1.png)